ronappleton/multicraft-confs/README.md

 The conf files are set to run the forge jar from your server base directory, this way we can have multiple forge servers on a multicraft panel

+# Helper

+There is now a helper file called mover, after extracting the archive to your jar folder, use

+        chmod +x mover

+Now when you need to setup a server, just use

+        ./mover 1.11.2 myserver

+and it will move all the files automatically, however you do have to have been in to multicraft and updated the jat and conf in settings>uodate minecraft first or it wont find the correct jar file fo copy for forge